NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Syracuse Stats and Trends

-- Syracuse has played 10 games, with eight wins against the spread.

-- The Orange have been underdogs by 11.5 points or more once this season and covered the spread.

-- Syracuse's games this year have hit the over on four of 10 set point totals (40%).
+- Syracuse's games this season have eclipsed the over/under four times in 10 opportunities (40%).

-- The Orange have 10 giveaways this season, while the Wolf Pack have 13 takeaways .
+- This year the Orange have 10 turnovers, three fewer than the Wolf Pack have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.